 - Use your interactive whiteboard to model written responses for each page in this mini-book.

 - After reading page 2, pause to discuss possible responses.
-Next have a student volunteer come to the whiteboard to write a response on the lines.
+Next have a student volunteer come to the whiteboard to write the response on the lines.
 Change the written response into type for better readability.

 - Allow students time to think of their own responses.
 Then have students write their responses independently in their mini-books.

-- Repeat this process for each page
+- Repeat this process for each page in the issue.